 Code of Conduct

-All those participating in the growclass sessions and community—including, but not limited to the 6-week course, bootcamps, online platform, Facebook community and Slack channel—are required to agree to the following Code of Conduct.
+All those participating in the Growclass sessions and community—including, but not limited to the course, bootcamps, online platform, Facebook community and Slack channel—are required to agree to the following Code of Conduct.
 This includes all students, guest instructors, mentors, sponsors, and staff.

-Anyone who violates this Code of Conduct may be sanctioned or expelled from these in-person and online spaces at the discretion of Valkerie staff.
+Anyone who violates this Code of Conduct may be sanctioned or expelled from these in-person and online spaces at the discretion of Growclass staff.

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion